Learning Disability Today

 As a photographer and a mother of Ophir, a young woman with Down’s syndrome, I have over the years made imagery which aims to challenge out-dated attitudes and prejudice by creating an alternative representation.
 Collectively we have made great progress and people today with Down’s syndrome experience greater social inclusion, longer life expectancy and better living conditions.
 It’s so strange that, even as our attitudes change, termination is on the increase; this suggests the influence of testing.

-Mass screening is not universal
+Mass screening for Down’s syndrome is not universal

 In the course of preparing for a forthcoming group photographic exhibition, I had the opportunity to speak with Kazuhiro Takemura, former head of international relations at the Japan Down Syndrome Society and father of a daughter with Down’s syndrome.
 He notes that in Japan, mass screening does not take place and feels that more education is needed to raise awareness about people with Down’s syndrome.